Trichostema lanatum

-Trichostema lanatum, the woolly bluecurls, is a small evergreen shrub or sub-shrub native to arid coastal chaparral regions of California and the northern parts of Baja California.
+Trichostema lanatum, also known as woolly bluecurls, is a small evergreen shrub or sub-shrub native to arid coastal chaparral regions of California down to the northern tip of Baja California, Mexico.

+Description

 Trichostema lanatum is many-branched and grows to 1.5 m (5 ft) tall, with narrow, pointed green leaves.
 The smooth-petaled blue flowers are borne in dense clusters, with the stem and calyces covered in woolly hairs of blue, pink, or white.
 Flowers are present from March to June.

-Spanish explorers in California called the plant romero, the Spanish term for rosemary, and that common name is still sometimes used.
+Spanish explorers in California called the plant romero, the Spanish term for rosemary, and that common name is still sometimes used in Mexico.

 Uses

 Trichostema lanatum is cultivated as an ornamental plant, and several cultivars have been developed.
 It attracts hummingbirds and bumblebees.

-It is aromatic and glandular.
 Native Americans used it for a variety of medicinal and other purposes.